-Your kettle turns off when it is prompted by the thermostat.
-So, if your kettle keeps on boiling continuously, that could be because the thermostat has malfunctioned.
-If that is the case, you will need to replace it.
+You see, electric kettles turn off when prompted by the thermostat.
+So, if your kettle keeps boiling continuously, the thermostat has likely malfunctioned.

-The element that is most likely to malfunction in the thermostat is the pin.
-If the pin melts, the thermostat will not work properly and your kettle will boil and boil.
+In my experience, the element that is most likely to malfunction in the thermostat is the pin.
+The thermostat will not work properly if the pin melts.

-You can take a look and see if the pin in the thermostat has melted by looking at it.
-To do so, follow these steps.
+You can check if the pin in the thermostat has melted by looking at it.
+To do so, follow these steps:

 - Use a screwdriver to unscrew the handle of the kettle.
-This is where the thermostat is kept in most kettles.
-You will likely find the screws linked to the handle under the base of the kettle.
+You will likely find the screws linked to the handle under the kettle’s base.
 But this could vary from model to model, so please check the manufacturer’s manual.

 - Look at the thermostat to see if the pin has melted.
 If it has, you will need to buy a replacement thermostat.

-You might be able to find a replacement thermostat from a parts and spares store online.
-But remember, the thermostat model you need will vary depending on the type of kettle you have.
-Are you struggling to find the right thermostat for your kettle?
-Then it might be easier to replace the kettle instead of trying to repair it.
+You can find a replacement thermostat online.
+But remember, the thermostat model you need will vary depending on your kettle type.
+If you’re struggling to find the right thermostat, replacing the kettle can be easier and more cost-effective.

-What Should You Do If the Kettle Still Won’t Stop Boiling?
+What Should You Do If Your Kettle Still Won’t Stop Boiling?

 If your kettle is still under warranty, I recommend that you get in touch with the manufacturer.
 You should be able to get a replacement.
 Bear in mind that most kettle warranties last for a maximum of 2 years.
-It probably won’t be covered if your kettle is older than that, it might not be covered.
+It probably won’t be covered if your kettle is older than that.

-Has this article helped you?
-Then make sure you check out some of our other articles and free guides.
+If you found this article helpful, please check out some of our other free guides.
 You could even sign up to our email list.